elomasney/styled_v1/README.md

 The CRUD functionality for this website works as follows:
 #### **Users Can:**
+- Register for an account
+- Create a user profile
+- Update their user profile
+- Make purchases
+- Save default delivery information to their profile
+- View their order history from their profile page.
+- Reset account password
+- View all products/services
+- View all Look Book Images
+- Contact the site owners by email through the contact page

 #### **Admin Can:**
+- Add a Product
+- Edit a Product
+- Delete a Product
+- Add a Product Feature
+- Edit a Product Feature
+- Delete a Product Feature
+- Add a Look Book Image
+- Edit a Look Book Image
+- Delete a Look Book Image

 #### **Guest Users Can:**
+- View all products and services
+- View all images in the Look Book Gallery
+- Register for an account
+- Make a purchase
+- Contact the site owners via email through the contact page.

 ### **_Navigation Bar & Footer_**
 - The **navigation bar** is in a fixed position.